Scottsville and LeRoy Railroad: Completion

-Financial difficulties, an ever-present risk in railroad-building, intervened, delaying completion of the Scottsville to Caledonia link until September 1838.
+Financial difficulties intervened, delaying completion of the Scottsville to Caledonia link until September 1838.
 The Scottsville and LeRoy Railroad was, most likely, completed as far as Mumford in 1837 and extended as far as Caledonia late in 1838.
 Steven's survey of the village of Scottsville indicates that the railroad started in front of E. T. Miller's warehouse and continued across the "millyard," in front of the mills, about one hundred and fifty feet south of Main Street.
 It then gently curved and ran southwest through Scott Crescent; crossed Caledonia Avenue and followed the embankment near the south line of the Catholic cemetery.
 It continued through farms and fields until it reached the highway just east of the McVean house.
 The railroad continued on the highway to the store of Philip Garbutt, where it passed in a depression under the platform in front of the store.
 The railroad tracks were on about the level of the basement floor, thus permitting the loading and unloading directly into the basement store room.
 The railroad curved southward across the fields, on an embankment, and rounded a hill almost parallel with the tracks of the Baltimore and Ohio Railroad.
 At Wheatland Center it met the highway and then ran on the south side and parallel to the highway to Mumford.
 At a point about due north of Smith Street it turned sharply south, crossed the creek on a bridge, and continued south in a straight line through Smith Street.
 It then followed the east bank of Spring Creek, passed Donald McKenzie's saw mill, to the grounds of the old Caledonia school.